DrOppenheimer/CDIS_GEUVADIS_analysis/README.md

 As of 11-13-2015
-I cloned this repository into the VM that Felix set up ( into ~/git/ ) and was able to reproduce all steps in combine_docker_outputs.README.
+I cloned this repository into the VM that Felix set up ( into ~/git/ ) and was able to reproduce all steps in generate_GEV_figures.README.

 I have also included an updated version of the slides in the ./slides directory